acemonstertoys/bylaws/AMTBylaws.md

 The president shall be the chief executive officer of the corporation and shall, subject to the control of the board of directors, supervise and control the affairs of the corporation and the activities of the officers.
-He or she shall perform all duties incident to his or her office and such other duties as may be required by law, by the articles of incorporation of this corporation, or by these bylaws, or which may be prescribed from time to time by the board of directors.
-Unless another person is specifically appointed as chairperson of the board of directors, he or she shall preside at all meetings of the board of directors.
+He, she or they shall perform all duties incident to his, her or their office and such other duties as may be required by law, by the articles of incorporation of this corporation, or by these bylaws, or which may be prescribed from time to time by the board of directors.
+Unless another person is specifically appointed as chairperson of the board of directors, he, she or they shall preside at all meetings of the board of directors.
 If applicable, the president shall preside at all meetings of the members.
-Except as otherwise expressly provided by law, by the articles of incorporation, or by these bylaws, he or she shall, in the name of the corporation, execute such deeds, mortgages, bonds, contracts, checks, or other instruments which may from time to time be authorized by the board of directors.
+Except as otherwise expressly provided by law, by the articles of incorporation, or by these bylaws, he, she or they shall, in the name of the corporation, execute such deeds, mortgages, bonds, contracts, checks, or other instruments which may from time to time be authorized by the board of directors.